South African Anti-Immigrant Activist Ngizwe Mchunu Chased Away by Malawian Migrants at Encampment

 Anti immigrant activist dragged before court

-Previously, YEN.com.gh reported that South African anti-immigrant activist Jacinta Ngobese-Zuma was dragged before court by the South African Human Rights Commission.
+Previously, YEN.com.gh reported that anti-immigrant activist Jacinta Ngobese-Zuma had been dragged before the court by the South African Human Rights Commission.

 Read also

-In a video, Jacinta, the leader of the March and March protest group, called on her diehard fans to flood the courthouse on the day of her hearing to provide her with support.
+In a video, Ngobese-Zuma, the leader of the March and March protest group, called on her diehard fans to 'flood' the courthouse on the day of her hearing to support her.

 Source: YEN.com.gh